emory-courses/computational-linguistics/doc/hw_lexicon_entity_matching.md

 ### Note
 Remember, even though the interface by which you are testing your bot is through text, the ultimate goal is to create a conversation that is as natural as possible.
 Approach your responses as if they are being spoken in a real conversation, not typed.
 This makes things like long website urls or using parentheses as a way to list options not an appropriate choice.

 Also, your bot should be able to share its own opinions when interacting with the user.
-Try to avoid a sequence of questions with no variety of content.
+At all costs, avoid a sequence of questions with no variety of content.
+Your bot should have something of interest to say in response to user utterances.
+Try to strike a balance between engagingness of content and length, though, as paragraphs of text as a response are also not very natural.

+Make sure that you handle unexpected user input in ALL of your states, and do so in a manner that moves the conversation forward instead of forcing the user to repeat themselves until they say something you handle.

 #### Things to Avoid
 * No infinite self-loops, prompting user to try again